GRV96/syspathmodif/README.md

 * `sp_contains` indicates whether `sys.path` contains the given path.
 * `sp_remove` removes the given path from `sys.path`.

+Upon instantiation, class `SysPathBundle` stores several paths and adds them to `sys.path`.
+When a bundle is cleared, it erases its content and removes it from `sys.path`.
+Thus, this class facilitates adding and removing a group of paths.

 For more information, consult the functions' documentation and the demos in the source code repository.